Youth voice and youth parliament

 Management committees in our young people's centres offer young people an opportunity to make decisions about how club money is spent, shaping the activity programme and input on trips and residentials.

-District Youth Forums feature in each district of our county and enable young people supported by a youth worker to campaign on issues relevant to their local community and on behalf of other young people often engaging with elected members and community leaders.
-District youth forums are chaired by Members of Youth Parliament, who are elected by their peers There is also a forum specifically for disabled young people which is also chaired by a members of youth parliament.
+District youth forums feature in each district of our county and enable young people, supported by a youth worker, to campaign on local community issues and on behalf of other young people, often engaging with elected members and community leaders.
+The forums are chaired by Members of Youth Parliament, who are elected by their peers.
+There is also a forum specifically for disabled young people.

 Members of Youth Parliament (MYPs)

-Nottinghamshire elect four Members of Youth Parliament and four Deputy Members of Youth Parliament for a two-year period.
-Twenty-five young people stood to be a Member of Youth Parliament for their District.
-Each of the seven districts in Nottinghamshire held an election.
+Nottinghamshire elects four Members of Youth Parliament and four Deputy Members of Youth Parliament for a two-year period.
+Twenty-five young people stood to be a Member of Youth Parliament for their districts and each of Nottinghamshire's seven districts held an election.

-The young person who received the most votes in each district have been elected as either the Member of Youth Parliament or Deputy Member of Youth Parliament.
+The young person who received the most votes in each district has been elected as either the Member of Youth Parliament or Deputy Member of Youth Parliament.
 Results are as follows:

-Charlie Simpson (Member of Youth Parliament for Ashfield)
+Toby Goldszmit (Member of Youth Parliament for Nottinghamshire)

 Manifesto points and ambitions:

-Noah Wood (Member of Youth Parliament for Newark and Sherwood)
+Noah Wood (Member of Youth Parliament for Nottinghamshire)

 Manifesto points and ambitions:

-Cameron Holt (Member of Youth Parliament for Bassetlaw)
+Cameron Holt (Member of Youth Parliament for Nottinghamshire)

 Manifesto points and ambitions:

-Subhan Abbas (Member of Youth Parliament for Rushcliffe)
+Subhan Abbas (Member of Youth Parliament for Nottinghamshire)

 Manifesto points and ambitions:

-The Nottinghamshire Young Peoples Board is made up of the 8 Members of Youth Parliament, The Chair of the Voice of Adoption Forum, and Chair of the Children in Care Council alongside an independently elected Chair and the steering group representative for the British Youth Council.
-The Board meets 6 times per year and is supported by elected members and the senior leadership team for the youth service.
+The Nottinghamshire Young People's Board is made up of the eight Members of Youth Parliament, The Chair of the Voice of Adoption Forum, and Chair of the Children in Care Council, alongside an independently elected Chair and the steering group representative for the British Youth Council.
+The Board meets six times a year and is supported by elected members and youth service's senior leadership team.